 Fax: (312) 563-6631

-NCAF is an organization of fellowship programs and graduate programs in healthcare management who are working together to continuously improve early-career development opportunities for our next-generation healthcare leaders.
+The National Council on Administrative Fellowships (NCAF) is an organization of fellowship sites and graduate health management programs who are working together to continuously improve early-career development opportunities for our next-generation healthcare leaders.

-Administrative fellowships typically involve 1-2 year roles taken by recent graduates from master’s level MHA, healthcare MBA, and equivalent degree programs, and prepare early careerists for leadership-track careers in the health sector.
-Although these programs are widely viewed as highly valuable, there is equally widespread recognition that the current ‘free market’ approach has resulted in a highly inefficient process, one that creates significant and needless pressure on student applicants, can interfere substantially with their graduate studies, and results at times in substantial variability in program quality.
+Administrative fellowships typically involve 1 to 2 year roles taken by recent graduates from master’s level programs (e.g., MHA, MHP, MPH, MPP, MBA, or equivalent degrees), and prepare early careerists for leadership-track careers in the health sector.
+Although these programs are widely viewed as highly valuable, there is equally widespread recognition that the historical ‘free market’ approach resulted in a highly inefficient process, one that created significant and needless pressure on student applicants, interfered substantially with their graduate studies, and resulted in substantial variability in program quality.

 NCAF IMPLEMENTATION, COORDINATION, & OVERSIGHT

 The member-supported National Council on Administrative Fellowships was launched on October 1, 2014.
-NCAF members will be publicly agreeing to hold themselves and each other accountable to upholding and evolving the Code over time.
-NCAF’s work will include an Advisory Committee and four subcommittees: Code Implementation & Conduct, Application Process Improvement, Membership & Growth, and Benchmarks & Metrics.
+NCAF members publicly agree to hold themselves and each other accountable to upholding and evolving the Code of Good Practice over time.
+NCAF’s work includes a Steering Committee and three Subcommittees: Benchmarking, Metrics, & Research; Long-Term Planning & Special Projects; and Outreach & Education.

-For additional information and to find out how to join the National Council on Administrative Fellowships, contact Renata Costa at firstname.lastname@example.org or 312-563-6629.
+For additional information and to find out how to join the National Council on Administrative Fellowships, contact Lindsey Tucker at email@example.com or 312-563-6629.